cftrebor/capstone-project/README.md

 2. __Rationale__

 	AWS Redshift was chosen as the database since the data is coming from disparate sources and is relational in nature based on relation of date and location values.
 A relational database model and available aggregate functions are helpful in this case.
 A noSQL database engine would not be more appropriate for this project due to data volume and type of data used in the project.
+Spark was not necessary at this time due to data volume and data update frequency.
+Airflow was also not necessary at this time due to no requirement of the pipeline being scheduled or automated and there being no SLA.

 3. __Steps of process__